Visual Compositional Tuning: Discussion

 \section{Discussion}

-\PAR{Conclusion.} In this work, we introduce \method, a data recipe that increases the complexity of the training samples by combining higher number of atomic visual capabilities (e.g., object recognition, spatial reasoning, shape attribution).
+\PAR{Conclusion.} In this work, we introduce \method, a visual compositional tuning data recipe that increases the complexity of training samples by combining a higher number of atomic visual capabilities (e.g., object recognition, spatial reasoning, shape attribution).
 Our experimental results show that training on more complex samples matches the full \original~\cite{llava15} VIT performance across benchmarks with less than 10\% of the original data budget.
-Our work presents the potential of complexity-enhanced learning as a scalable, data-efficient pathway toward multimodal models that can solve multi-capability tasks.
+Our work demonstrates visual compositional tuning as a scalable, data-efficient pathway toward multimodal models that can solve multi-capability tasks.

 \PAR{Limitations.} Our approach faces two key limitations.
 First, we mainly rely on data generated from closed-source models (i.e., Gemini~\cite{team2023gemini}), which potentially introduce their compositional limitations and biases to our dataset.
 We provide further discussion on failure modes in Appendix~\S\ref{app_sec:error-analysis}.
 Additionally, this data generation process is costly, which could pose challenges for reproducibility.
-To support future research, we will publicly release the data generated in this project.
 Second, our approach focuses on the compositionality of vision-centric capabilities.
 Therefore, our approach may not be optimal for addressing knowledge-intensive tasks that lie outside the scope of visual reasoning.
-See Appendix \S\ref{app_sec:knowledge_intensive} for a detailed discussion on knowledge-intensive task results.
+A detailed discussion on knowledge-intensive task is in Appendix~\S\ref{app_sec:knowledge_intensive}.

-\PAR{Future Work.} We aim to extend \method by investigating the intersection of image complexity and question complexity.
-Currently, our data recipe generates questions given fixed set of images.
+\PAR{Future Work.} We aim to extend visual compositional tuning by investigating the intersection of image complexity and text complexity.
+Currently, our data recipe generates questions given a fixed set of images.
 Specifically, certain groups of atomic visual capabilities and complexity levels might be optimal for different types of visual content present in the image.
 Additionally, investigating how complexity impacts learning efficiency of different learning algorithms such as reinforcement learning would be promising avenues of future research.